 Please Don’t Bother

 Please don’t bother with Dolly’s Dixie Stampede Dinner Theater.
 With the exception of Biscuit, the pretty awesome banjo player in the pre-show, the dinner theater is a far cry from entertainment.
 You sit in a huge arena on benches that circle a pit of sand.
 Here, you’re served your meal with factory-style precision by a team of cheerful waiters (who were by far the best part) as you watch people ride around on horses in scenes that are just slightly strung together to resemble some kind of narrative the of settlement in the New World.
 The opening act of Indians complete with a day-glow headdress and bird costume, dancing around with horses nearly made me click together my ruby slippers.
 It was followed by a herd of terrified bison making a quick cameo, further reminding us of the rape of the this land.
 I didn’t have time to dwell on history though because a hoard of white people driving covered wagons came onto the scene, and some hillbilly shenanigans ensued.
 The event is made further bizarre by a North vs. South theme.
 One side of the auditorium (mine, for what it’s worth) was dubbed the North, and the other side, the South.
 The states battled relentlessly all night long, as pigs ran amok and people hid in barrels.
-While I’ve always found Civil War themes to be quite fetching, I simply couldn’t embrace the spirit of competition.
+While I’ve never found Civil War themes to be quite fetching, I simply couldn’t embrace the spirit of competition.
 The final irony came when — just as dinner was served — some children were invited to chase chickens around the circle in a contest, during which time, a little girl picked up a large hen and carried it about 100 feet.
 My neighbors laughed uproariously, spewing bits of their chicken dinner everywhere.
 I played with my vegetarian dish: cold noodles with corn and ketchup.

 Please don’t go to Three Bears General Store, otherwise known as the sad, sad bear pit.
 It’s a horrendous spectacle in Pigeon Forge that I did not patronize and you shouldn’t either.